dojo/site/README.md

 Before building for the first time, run `npm install`.

 To build, serve and watch, run `npm run build:dev`.
-Open http://localhost:9999/.
-The page will reload on any changes.
+Open http://localhost:9999/, the page will reload on any changes.

 ## Build Time Renderer (BTR)